 Of course, you need not wait for a special occasion to enjoy this tasty dish.

-I highly recommend using a naturally fermented sauerkraut, which contains gut-friendly probiotics rather than the canned variety, which is just brined.
+Use the best sauerkraut (or even kimchi): I highly recommend using a naturally fermented sauerkraut, which contains gut-friendly probiotics rather than the canned variety, which is just brined.
 But if the latter is all you have available, no worries — it will still taste great.

 For an even more unusual flavor twist, you might even consider using kimchi, which is basically the Korean answer to sauerkraut, but spicier.